Piano Concerto No. 2 (Brahms): Music

-Description

 The work opens with the following horn call, which provides much of the thematic material for the first movement:

-Allegro non troppo
+I. Allegro non troppo

 The first movement is in the concerto variant of sonata form.
 The main theme is introduced by the horn solo, with the piano interceding.
 The woodwind instruments proceed to introduce a small motif (borrowed, perhaps unconsciously, from the opening of the first movement of his Serenade No. 2) before an unusually placed cadenza appears.
 The full orchestra repeats the theme and introduces more motifs in the orchestral exposition.
 The piano and orchestra work together to develop these themes in the piano exposition before the key changes to F minor (from F major, the dominant) and the piano plays a powerful and difficult section before the next orchestral tutti appears.
 The development, like many such sections in the Classical period, works its way from the dominant key back to the tonic while heavily developing themes.
 At the beginning of the recapitulation, the theme is replayed before a differing transition is heard, returning to the music heard in the piano exposition (this time in B♭ major/minor).
 A coda appears after the minor key section, finishing off this movement.

 One motif repeated in the development has been noted by musicologists as bearing similarity to the Battle Hymn of the Republic and Say, Brothers, but it is unlikely Brahms knew of either hymn.

+II.
 Allegro appassionato

 This scherzo is in the key of D minor and is in sonata form with a trio inserted in the development.
 Contrary to Brahms' "tiny wisp of a scherzo" remark, it is a tumultuous movement.
 The piano and orchestra introduce the theme and develop it before a quiet section intervenes.
 Soon afterwards the piano and orchestra launch into a stormy development of the theme before coming to the central episode (in D major).
 The central episode is brisk and begins with the full orchestra before yet another quiet section intervenes; then the piano is integrated into the orchestral effect to repeat the theme of the central episode.
 The beginning section returns but is highly varied.